 If you cannot find any discounts or affiliations pertaining to a lower cost rental at the official Internet web site of the rental truck company, it never hurts to call and ask.
 You just might be surprised.

-Consider Renting From a Traditional Rental Car Company
+Consider Renting From a Traditional Rental Car Company.

 Depending on your situation, you may not need a moving truck.
 When no heavy or bulky furniture is involved, you just might be able to rent a van or a minivan from a traditional car rental facility — especially if you are renting locally and do not mind possible multiple trips to move everything.

-While this is more of the exception than the rule in terms of upgrades, I once rented a full-size car to move some items despite being concerned that it might — just might — not be large enough.
+While the following experience is more of the exception than the rule in terms of upgrades, I once rented a full-size car to move some items despite being concerned that it might — just might — not be large enough.
 When I arrived at the counter, the agent practically begged me to take an oversized van instead for no extra charge.
 I never did understand why; but I cannot tell you how repeatedly thankful I was while I was loading it, realizing that the original car class I reserved would not have sufficed and was therefore a mistake on my part.

 The grand total cost of renting that oversized van was $47.14 for three whole days — including all taxes and fees.

-Again, that is a notable exception; but some rental car places may have vehicles which may be large enough to handle a move — even if you may have to go back and forth several times in order to move all of the items from one place to another, which would actually work better on a local rental than a long-distance rental…
+Again, that is a notably rare exception; but some rental car places may have vehicles which may be large enough to handle a move — even if you may have to go back and forth several times in order to move all of the items from one place to another, which would actually work better on a local rental than a long-distance rental…

-This is not meant to be a truly comprehensive guide on what you should know about moving your belongings on your own — for example, please refer to this article for tips and advice pertaining to packing for a move — as there are too many variables to classify anything as a definitive steadfast rule; but rather it is designed to let you know some of the significant impediments you will most likely encounter when moving with a truck which you rent…
+This is not meant to be a truly comprehensive guide on what you should know about moving your belongings on your own — for example, please refer to this article for tips and advice pertaining to packing for a move — as too many variables exist to classify anything as a definitive steadfast rule; but rather it is designed to let you know some of the significant impediments you will most likely encounter when moving with a truck which you rent…

 …and as you become more involved in the process, a traditional car rental will seem like a virtual “cakewalk” in comparison.

-However — once you have done your homework and actually rented the truck — the process does get easier…
+Once you have done your homework and actually rented the truck — the process does get easier…

 …that is, if you do not include the actual move…

-All photographs ©2015 by Brian Cohen.
+All photographs ©2015, ©2016, ©2024, and ©2025 by Brian Cohen.